kralion/exaya/README.md

 ## Feedback

-If you have any feedback, please reach out to us at jpm_2001@icloud.com, all feedback is welcomed, and thank for your time.
+If you have any feedback, please reach out to us at jpm_2001@icloud.com, all feedback is welcomed, peace.